RonanAndal/RonanAndal.github.io/essays/ReflectionOnUseOfAI.md

 I've never used chatGPT for that I probably used the site that professor gave us with all the options for Underscore

 10. Explaining code\
-Sometimes I forget how I got some code after some time so GPT is real handy when remembering my thoughts were from the past
+Once I write something down in syntax without anything but my brain I have a pretty good understanding of it and would not need GPT to help me explain it, but maybe make it sound more professional or easier to understand to other people

 11. Writing code\
-In writing code I usually mess up on syntax and use chatGPT to help me with the little things
+For mostly all the assignments in this class it is usually a variation of a past homework or classwork we have done so the asnwers to it is all in our past homework, so when I'm not in a rush I like to check back in past assessments to figure out what to do but when time is an issue I like to result in GPT also In writing code I usually mess up on syntax and use chatGPT to help me with the little thing.

 12. Documenting code